 - Double reinforced kevlar padding

 Things to Consider Before Buying

-One of the main characteristics that welding gloves require is heat protection.
-Welding process can produce scorching temperatures, so it’s easy for you to forget about the safety of your hands.
+One of the main characteristics of good welding gloves is their heat protection.
+Welding takes place at scorching temperatures, so it’s easy to forget about protecting your hands.

 Another factor that you should aim for is the cotton liner.
 This ensures that your wearing gloves are quite comfortable since you’ll probably be wearing them for hours.

 Dexterity ensures Maneuverability

 Dexterity is another crucial factor that you have to keep in mind as the basics.
 This is heavily linked to how maneuverable the gloves are when you’re working under pressure.